How Racism May Cause Black Mothers To Suffer The Death Of Their Infants

 Some people suggested that the root cause may be genetics.
 But if genes are at play, then women from Africa would also have the same risks.
 So, David and his colleague, Collins, looked at the babies of immigrant women from West Africa.
 But as they reported in their 1997 study in The New England Journal of Medicine, those babies were more like white babies — they were bigger and more likely to be full term.
 So, it clearly isn't genetics, says David.

 Then, many years later, David and Collins noticed something startling.
 The grandchildren of African immigrant women were born smaller than their mothers had been at birth.
-In other words, the grandchildren were more likely than African-American babies — more likely to be premature.
+In other words, the grandchildren were more likely to be premature, like African-American babies.

 This was also true of the grandchildren of black women who had emigrated from the Caribbean.